Healthcare Service Using Embedded Electronics

 Future for Global Healthcare

-Technological advancements plus change in public policy business models and public perception can significantly improve the healthcare system and extend the scope of medical care outside hospitals.
+Technological advancements plus changes in public policy business models and public perception can significantly improve the healthcare system and extend medical care scope outside hospitals.
 In the future, integrated home and business networks would pave the way to a wider variety of healthcare options.
-The application of embedded electronics technology in healthcare would enable consumers to choose the type of services that will fit his or her needs.
+The application of embedded electronics technology in healthcare would enable consumers to choose the type of services that will fit their needs.
 In the future, people can actually be diagnosed at home.

-Safer, more efficient and wireless medical apparatuses that maximize convenience and flexibility for both patients and healthcare practitioners are also underway.
-Seoul National University, for instance, is developing an unobtrusive home health-monitoring system that integrates several sensors and devices to keep track of a person’s sleeping and movement patterns, snoring and other health indicators.
-All sensors and devices use Bluetooth and high-speed internet connection to send information from the patients’ home to the hospital.
-A Japanese University is also trying the same thing, embedding wireless devices to beds, pillows, bathroom tiles, toilet seats, and other parts of the house to monitor the individual’s health stats, from blood pressure to sleeping patterns.
+Safer, more efficient, and wireless medical apparatuses that maximize convenience and flexibility for patients and healthcare practitioners are also underway.
+For instance, Seoul National University is developing an unobtrusive home health-monitoring system that integrates several sensors and devices to keep track of a person’s sleeping and movement patterns, snoring, and other health indicators.
+All sensors and devices use Bluetooth and a high-speed internet connection to send information from the patients’ home to the hospital.
+A Japanese University is also trying the same thing, embedding wireless devices to beds, pillows, bathroom tiles, toilet seats, and other parts of the house to monitor the individual’s health stats, from blood pressure to sleep patterns.